-Poison Garden issue #1: Purpose of Poison has arrived
+Poison Garden issue #2: Belladonna has arrived

 Personal journeys are incredible, but there is magic that happens when we allow these plants to build community through different voices.
 Collaborating is where myths are born, where we can overlap our stories to deepen our own relationships with the plants and each other.